Growing Onion in Containers:

-- The Seedling should be hardened off before transplanting into outdoor.
+- The Seedling should be hardened off before transplanting outdoor.
 Hardening Off is the process of making seedling adaptable to outdoor climates gradually.
 Expose seedling gradually to direct sun, cool nights, and to fewer water frequencies.
-Hardening off should be done in a sheltered location for a few hours on the day one and increases the exposure day by day.
+Hardening off should be done in a sheltered location for a few hours on day one and increases the exposure day by day.

 Growing Onion in Containers from Transplants: